satindersingh472/myride_api/readMe.md

  ## `POST`

- Post method will add a new a client's first_name, last_name, email and password to the database and it will also send an email to confirm the account.
+ Post method will add a new a client's first_name, last_name, email and password to the database and it will also send an email to confirm the account.  <br>

  **Required Data**
  ```